-Compared to the five-year averages before the COVID-19 pandemic, breast cancer screening tests declined by 87% in April 2020.
-Unfortunately, screening delays may lead to later-stage diagnoses, poor health consequences, and increased cancer disparities among women and men already experiencing health inequities.1
+Breast cancer screening declined by 87% in April 2020, compared with the 5-year screening averages before the COVID-19 pandemic.1 Unfortunately, screening delays may lead to later-stage diagnoses, poor health consequences, and increased cancer disparities, especially among populations already experiencing health inequities.1

-Breast Cancer Awareness Month is a good time for employees to remember why breast cancer screening is so important, especially during a pandemic.
+Breast Cancer Awareness Month, observed nationally every October, is a good time for employees to remember why breast cancer screening is so important, especially during a pandemic.

 In the United States, 1 in 8 women will develop breast cancer during her lifetime and a person receives a new diagnosis every two minutes.
 The good news is there are 3.5 million breast cancer survivors.2,3 Getting regular breast cancer screenings can help ensure that the number of survivors keeps rising.

-Women at average risk should get screened for breast cancer if they’re4:
+- Women at average risk should get screened for breast cancer if they are4,8:

-Women should prioritize breast cancer screening if they have a4:
+Women should prioritize breast cancer screening if they have a:

 - Family history of breast cancer

-It’s also important to remember that individual risks may be different than those of the general population, which is why women should ask their doctor for personalized recommendations.
+Annual mammogram screening for those at increased risk might begin as early as 40 years of age.8 It’s important to remember that individual risks may be different than those of the general population, which is why women should ask their doctor for personalized recommendations.

-Though it’s rare, men can develop breast cancer too.
-Men and women both can lower their cancer risk by maintaining a healthy weight and exercising regularly, and asking their doctor about whether genetic counseling or testing is needed to determine any hereditary risks.5
+Though rare and accounting for less than 1% of cases, breast cancer can also develop in men.
+These cases tend to be diagnosed at a more advanced stage since breast changes and lumps don’t often trigger men or their physicians to think “it’s breast cancer7.”
+Both men and women can lower their cancer risk by maintaining a healthy weight and exercising regularly, and asking their doctor whether genetic counseling or testing is needed to determine any hereditary risks.5

 - Stand in front of a mirror.